 LC HE PHY mode also supports this functionality, referring to the related sub-clause.

-Figure 4 shows an example of multiple SSL devices connected to the TX baseband and Figure 5 shows an example of multiple PDs connected to the RX baseband.

-The SSL devices may all operate at the same wavelength or at different wavelengths.

-The TX baseband outputs shall be all quadrature modulated to the same common center frequency, see subclause 32.3.3.3.2 (LC CM Light interface) for details.

-— Connecting multiple SSL devices to TX baseband

-— Connecting multiple PDs to RX baseband
+LC HE PHY mode may also support the multiple transmitters and receivers mechanism as shown in 32.3.4.3.2 ( Multiple transmitters and receivers).

 32.3.6.4 LC HE PLME

 The LC HE PMLE shall be the same as subclause 27.4 (HE PMLE) except the following changes.